suyash2356/Python-Projects/README.md

 For more details, refer to OpenAI API Documentation.

-###5) Jarvis — A Voice-Controlled AI Assistant in Python
+### 5) Jarvis — A Voice-Controlled AI Assistant in Python
 Jarvis is a voice-activated personal assistant built using Python, integrating real-time speech recognition, system automation, and AI-powered responses via OpenAI’s GPT API.

 This project was created as a learning journey, exploring how various tools and APIs can be combined to build a real-world assistant — much like the fictional "Jarvis" from Iron Man.
 It uses libraries like vosk, pyttsx3, openai, and sounddevice, with extensive help from online documentation and AI tools like ChatGPT.

 📌 Features
  🎙️ Wake-word detection and continuous speech recognition 💬 Conversational AI via OpenAI (GPT-3.5)
  📝 Reminders (save and recall anytime)
  🌐 Webpage summarization
  📁 Open system apps (Notepad, Calculator, Camera, etc.)
  💻 Shutdown, Restart, and Sleep commands
  🔗 Smart browser automation (Google, YouTube, LinkedIn, GitHub...)

 🔧 How I Built It
 This project was built inside a virtual environment in VS Code.
 I learned and implemented the tools using:
--Official library documentation
+- Official library documentation
--Example code snippets from vosk, openai, etc.
+- Example code snippets from vosk, openai, etc.
--Tutorials and forums
+- Tutorials and forums
--Occasional help from ChatGPT when stuck or exploring ideas The idea wasn't to reinvent the wheel, but to build something real by stitching together resources, and this is exactly what this assistant represents.
+- Occasional help from ChatGPT when stuck or exploring ideas The idea wasn't to reinvent the wheel, but to build something real by stitching together resources, and this is exactly what this assistant represents.

 🛠️ Setup Instructions